Anti-fascism: United Kingdom: against Mosley's BUF

 The rise of Oswald Mosley's British Union of Fascists (BUF) in the 1930s was challenged by the Communist Party of Great Britain, socialists in the Labour Party and Independent Labour Party, anarchists, Irish Catholic dockmen and working class Jews in London's East End.
-A high point in the struggle was the Battle of Cable Street, when thousands of eastenders and others turned out to stop the BUF from marching.
+A high point in the struggle was the Battle of Cable Street, when thousands of local residents and others turned out to stop the BUF from marching.
 Initially, the national Communist Party leadership wanted a mass demonstration at Hyde Park in solidarity with Republican Spain, instead of a mobilization against the BUF, but local party activists argued against this.
 Activists rallied support with the slogan They shall not pass, adopted from Republican Spain.

 There were debates within the anti-fascist movement over tactics.
 While many East End ex-servicemen participated in violence against fascists, Communist Party leader Phil Piratin denounced these tactics and instead called for large demonstrations.
 In addition to the militant anti-fascist movement, there was a smaller current of liberal anti-fascism in Britain; Sir Ernest Barker, for example, was a notable English liberal anti-fascist in the 1930s.